‘Yes, This Room’ inspires abuse survivors to share their stories

-The Kansas Bureau of Investigation has created an initiative called Yes, This Room and it’s bringing survivors forward who want to share their story.
+The Kansas Bureau of Investigation has created an initiative called Yes, This Room, and it’s bringing survivors forward who want to share their stories.

 Yes, This Room encourages people to open up the conversation about sexual assault and domestic violence, regardless of where they are.